coracle-social/building-nostr/content/book.md

 ### Digital Architecture

 When writing software for communities, we are creating *digital spaces*.
-Just as physical spaces must be architected to acommodate the activity they're intended to facilitate, digital spaces must be designed around the type of people and activity that will inhabit them.
+Just as physical spaces must be architected to accommodate the activity they're intended to facilitate, digital spaces must be designed around the type of people and activity that will inhabit them.

 Spaces (even digital ones) are not abstract — they necessarily have certain particularities.
 I think technologists can often fall into the trap of thinking that just because software is infinitely malleable, so are humans.
 To the extent that a community has certain characteristics, software must be opinionated in supporting those.
 For the same reason, a given digital space will not be appropriate for every community.